CollierCZ/markdoc-svelte/README.md

 </div>
 ```

-Then you can use the Callout tag in a Markdoc file:
+Then use the Callout tag in a Markdoc file:

 ```markdown
 ---